COVID-19 pandemic in Karnataka: Initial Success & 5T Policy

 The policy of trace, track, test, treat and technology (5T) was pioneered by Karnataka to fight the pandemic.
 During an interaction through the video conferencing, the Prime Minister of India, Narendra Modi, appreciated the state's efforts in combating the COVID-19 spread and steps taken to unlock the economy with the gradual relaxation of the extended lockdown norms.
-The centre has asked the other states to adopt these best practices to their local context and replicate them for better management of the COVID-19 pandemic.
+The center has asked the other states to adopt these best practices to their local context and replicate them for better management of the COVID-19 pandemic.

 Tracing

-More than 10,000 well-trained field staff carry out specific responsibilities for contact tracing as per the detailed plan designed by the state which prescribes step-by-step actions to be performed by each designated person.
+More than 10,000 field staff carry out specific responsibilities for contact tracing as per the detailed plan designed by the state which prescribes step-by-step actions to be performed by each designated person.
 The Contact Tracing mobile app and web application are being used to overcome the huge quantum of work, genuine forgetfulness of the positive persons and attempts to hide facts due to various reasons.

-To identify, protect and treat high-risk population like the elderly, persons with co-morbidities, pregnant women and those with Influenza-like Illness, Severe Acute Respiratory Illness (SARI) on priority, Karnataka has conducted a physical and phone-based household survey.
+To identify, protect and treat high-risk population like the elderly, persons with co-morbidities, pregnant women and those with influenza-like illness, Severe Acute Respiratory Illness (SARI) on priority, the state conducted a physical and phone-based household survey.
 The survey was carried out during May 2020 and covered 15.3 million households out of a total of 16.8 million total households in Karnataka.
 Polling Booth Level Officers (BLO) were engaged to collect necessary information by using a Health Survey App as well as a Web Application.

-The data collected through the survey was complemented by the information already available with the Health Department for pregnant mothers and Tuberculosis, HIV, Dialysis and cancer patients.
+The data collected through the survey was complemented by the information already available with the Health Department for pregnant mothers and Tuberculosis, HIV, dialysis and cancer patients.
 An outreach campaign through Apthamitra teleconsultation helpline (Call No. 14410) set up by the state government, with support from NASSCOM, is being used to reach out to the households at risk through Interactive Voice Response System (IVRS) and outbound calls.